abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 date 1> output.log
 ```
-Whatever the command **date** was printing on the terminal, now is re-directed to the physical file named ```output.log```.
+Whatever the command **date** was printing on the terminal, now it is re-directed to the physical file named ```output.log```.
 If that file does not exist, it will be automatically created at this point.
-The file's location in the file system can be specified also in this context both with an absolute and a relative path.
+The file's location in the file system can also be specified in this context both with an absolute and a relative path.
 If you now execute:

 ```bash
 cat output.log